grouprise/grouprise/docs/database/engines.rst

 By default grouprise uses the SQLite backend.
 A public site should probably use one of the other database backends instead, in order to improve performance.

-The database engine and its details are configured in :code:`/etc/grouprise/settings.py`.
+The database engine and its details are configured below :code:`/etc/grouprise/conf.d/`.

 Example Configurations